Sätze im Deutschen – Struktur, Erklärungen und Beispiele

-- The conjugated verb in a main clause is always at the second position.
+- The conjugated verb in a main clause is always in the second position.

-- Usually, the subject is at the first position.
+- Usually, the subject is in the first position.

-- Sometimes, you can find the subject at the third position in a sentence.
+- Sometimes, you can find the subject in the third position of a sentence.

-In case the subject is in the third position, there are other elements placed at the first position.
+The subject takes the third position, if another element is placed in the first position.
 Here are some examples: